firebase/codelab-friendlychat-android/steps/index.lab.md

 > aside negative
 >
 > Note: In order for your app to communicate with the Firebase Emulator Suite, it must be running on an Android Emulator, not a real Android device.
 This will allow the app to communicate with the Firebase Emulator Suite on `localhost`.
+Make sure that the Virtual Device definition selected is running Play Store services.

 1. Start your Android Emulator.
 2. In Android Studio, click **Run** ( <img src="img/execute.png" alt="execute"  width="20.00" />) in the toolbar.